 Description of collaboration: Partnership on various initiatives occurs through the work of the Nebraska Prevention Advisory Council.
-Tribal representation has presented to the Advisory Council to update on the work of the tribal Partnerships for Success grant that the Winnebago tribe was awarded.
-The state also partners with the Winnebago and Ponca tribes through the Thurston County Collaborative to prevent underage drinking in Thurston County.
+Tribal representation has presented to the Advisory Council to update on the work of the tribal community to prevent underage drinking.

+work of the tribal community to prevent and tage armining.

-State has programs to measure and/or reduce youth exposure to alcohol advertising and marketing Description of program: Yes, many of the locally established community coalitions that are targeting underage drinking prevention initiatives have included efforts aimed at youth exposure to alcohol advertising, promotions, and marketing, including some strategies that are initiated by youth members themselves.
-Yes
+State has programs to measure and/or reduce youth exposure to alcohol advertising and marketing Yes

+Description of program: Many of the locally established community coalitions that target underage drinking prevention initiatives have included efforts aimed at youth exposure to alcohol advertisements, promotions, and marketing, including some strategies that are initiated by youth members.

 State collaborates with/participates in media campaigns to prevent underage drinking Yes

 Federal campaigns: "Talk.
-They Hear You." and CDC Rx Awareness Yes
+They Hear You." and DCD Rx Awareness Yes

 Regional and local media campaigns: Keep Your Kids [Substance] Free and Talk Heart 2 Heart Yes

 Local school district efforts: No

 Other: No

 State collaborates with/participates in SAMHSA's national media campaign, "Talk.
-They Yes

-Hear You."
+They Hear You."
+Yes

 State officially endorses TTHY efforts Yes

 State commits state resources for TTHY Yes

 State forwards TTHY materials to local areas Yes

 Other: No

 State procures funding for TTHY Yes

 Pro bono Yes

 Donated air time Yes

 Earned media Yes

 Other: No

-State has adopted or developed best practice standards for underage drinking prevention Yes
+State has adopted or developed best practice standards for underage drinking prevention programs